K-12 Geo FAQ's

 What happens if I need to cancel my program?

-If there are extenuating circumstances and you must cancel your reservation, please notify us immediately by calling (806) 742-3667.
+If there are extenuating circumstances and you must cancel your reservation, please notify us immediately by calling (806) 742-3667 and ask for K-12 GEO reservations.
 We will make every effort to reschedule your program.
 However, please be aware that many of our programs include special guests and performances that might not be able to reschedule for a later date.
 We will do our best to accommodate your requests.

 Where are the programs offered?

 K-12 programs are offered at the International Cultural Center on the campus of Texas Tech University.
 We are located at 601 Indiana Avenue [4th and Indiana] - just behind the TTU Museum and across the street from UMC.
-We also offer our "On the Road Adventures" for schools that cannot visit the ICC, though we highly recommend bringing your students to our beautiful building for the full cultural experience.
+We also offer many of our programs through our "On the Road Adventures" for schools that cannot visit the ICC, though we highly recommend bringing your students to our beautiful building for the full cultural experience.

 - Some of our programming choices are not offered for "On the Road Adventures".